Hooman's Friend

 Above-average trainability but requires dedication by the owner

-Potential health issues in the Vizsla breed
+Potential health issues in the Hungarian Vizsla breed

 The more aware you are of the above diseases, the higher the chances you can catch them early and contact the vet immediately.
 Like with a child, be mindful of required vaccinations, risks and even hazards outside your home.

-Hungarian Vizsla fun facts
+Hungarian Vizsla Fun Facts

 Owners voices